Gabaldonlab/Q-PHAST/wiki/running.md

 - Note that the syntax to execute the script `main.py` is slightly different for each OS.
 You should execute (in the terminal):

-  - In LINUX: `python3 main.py`
-  - In MAC: `python3 main.py`
+  - In LINUX and MAC: `python3 main.py`
   - In WINDOWS: `py main.py`

 - If you are running on Windows you also need to run the XLauch application (with all default parameters) BEFORE running this pipeline.

-- Note that in this example we only used a subset of 5 images (to ease testing), which would be insufficient to get accurate measurenents.
+- Note that in this example we only used a subset of 5 images (to ease testing), which would be insufficient to get accurate measurements.

 - You can also run the `main.py` in a non-interactive manner.
 To do so you should provide all the arguments (output folder, docker image ...) through the command line.
 Type `python3 main.py -h` to understand how to use this script.
 Note that, if you provide any argument it runs in a non-interactive manner.

+- The `main.py` requires the Tkinter python library, which is usually installed with python.
+If this is not true, you will get an import error when running the script.
+You can install Tkinter like [this](https://www.geeksforgeeks.org/how-to-install-tkinter-in-windows/) or [this](https://www.tutorialspoint.com/how-to-install-tkinter-in-python).